Skip to main content Skip to secondary navigation

 Meet the team

-The Cardinal Service Peer Advisors are current Stanford students who have participated in a variety of Stanford public service opportunities.
+The Haas Center Peer Advisors are current Stanford students who have participated in a variety of Stanford public service opportunities.
 The Peer Advisors are available to answer questions from students about Cardinal Service opportunities throughout campus and beyond.
 Feel free to reach out and ask them for advice on all things public service!

 See also: